-- Redeveloping one of largest, highest grade and lowest cost gold projects in the U.S. - Superior project economics with ~15 year reserve life and <3 year payback period - Providing a U.S critical mineral to power batteries enabling the low-carbon energy transition and for national security - Located in stable mining jurisdiction with Idaho community and political support - Sustainable approach to restoring the environment, improving a legacy, and creating value for all stakeholders - Attractive valuation with significant near-term catalysts
+- ✓ Redeveloping one of largest, highest grade and lowest cost gold projects in the U.S. - ✓ Superior project economics with ~15 year reserve life and <3 year payback period - ✓ Establishing a national strategic asset with a critical mineral essential for national defense and the clean energy transition - ✓ Located in stable mining jurisdiction with Idaho community and political support - ✓ Sustainable approach to restoring the environment, improving a legacy, and creating value for all stakeholders - ✓ Attractive valuation with significant near-term catalysts

-Based on the 2020 Feasibility Study ("FS") which is intended to be read as a whole and sections should not be read or relied upon out of context.
+^{}Based on the 2020 Feasibility Study ("FS") which is intended to be read as a whole and sections should not be read or relied upon out of context.
 The information in this presentation is subject to the assumptions, exclusions and qualifications contained in the FS.
 See "Regulatory Information" at the end of this presentation.
 For a summary of differences between the FS and TRS, see "Cautionary Note and Technical Disclosure" at the beginning of this presentation.